 In here, I am going to focus on the word cloud for Netflix.

 Some big words in Pros are culture, freedom, benefits, and team.
-This actually shows Netflix as a new tech company, people like its cultural value.
+This indicates that Netflix is perceived as a new tech company and people like its cultural value.
 In contrast, there are many more words in the Cons section.
 Words like fear, managers, cultures, performance, and growth have high appearance frequency.
 Word cultures showed on both the Pros and the Cons section.
 This again has proved that the cultural value is strongly polarized in Netflix.